jt-janssen/BullsAndCows/README.md

 * Download the code in this repository (files may be placed in any directory)
 * Open your command line application and navigate to the BullsAndCows directory
 * Enter the command `java BullsAndCows.java`
+  * Works best with a terminal width of 120 characters
 * If you're on a Mac and would like to create an executable shortcut, create a .command file with the following: `java <filepath>/BullsAndCows.java`.
 There is a .png file in the Asset folder if you'd like a unique icon.

 # How to Play